 Generally, once asbestos is already in place, it is not harmful to humans unless it starts to breakdown or is being removed for renovations or demolition.
 At this point it becomes friable which means that it can crumble under the pressure of human hands, and it is very dangerous.Where is Asbestos Found?

 As the United States Environmental Protection Agency (EPA) tells us, asbestos is typically found in attic and wall insulation containing a mineral known as vermiculite, vinyl floor tiles and adhesives, roofing materials and shingles, drywall joint compound, automotive clutches and brakes, and pipe insulation.Problems Associated With Asbestos Removal

 If a property owner wishes to demolish his or her building or perform renovations, the building must first be inspected by a certified asbestos removal company.
 If asbestos is found, there must be an asbestos abatement process established and work must be performed by a certified asbestos abatement contractor after obtaining all necessary permits.

 During asbestos removal, the area must be secured to prevent accidental exposure to workers and others in the community.
 All workers must be properly trained and provided with ventilators or respirators and protective clothing.

-Unfortunately, as our Boston mesothelioma attorneys at the Law Offices of Jeffrey S. Glassman, LLC have seen, some property owners do not take the proper steps when renovating a building.
+Unfortunately, as our Boston mesothelioma attorneys at Jeffrey Glassman Injury Lawyers have seen, some property owners do not take the proper steps when renovating a building.
 We have seen all too often that workers are not told about the presence of asbestos and not provided with training or safety equipment.

 These workers often carry asbestos laden materials without gloves or masks and do not remove the deadly fibers from their clothing before returning home to their families at the end of the day.